floroz/go-social/memory-bank/activeContext.md

 ## Next Steps

-1. Update `memory-bank/systemPatterns.md` and `memory-bank/progress.md` to reflect the latest revised plan (inline OpenAPI wrappers, testing, rollout strategy).
+1. Update `memory-bank/systemPatterns.md` and `memory-bank/progress.md` to reflect the latest chunked, backend-first iterative plan.
-2. Present the latest revised technical plan to the user for feedback.
+2. Present this latest chunked plan to the user for feedback.
-3. Await user approval before any implementation.
+3. Await user approval before starting implementation of Chunk A.1.

 ## Active Decisions and Considerations

-- **Payload Convention Enforcement (User Directive):**
+- **Payload Convention Enforcement (User Directive - Confirmed):**
-    - All API request bodies and success response bodies must use a `{"data": <payload>}` wrapper.
+    - All API request bodies and success response bodies: `{"data": <payload>}` wrapper.
-    - Error responses must use an `{"errors": [...]}` wrapper.
+    - Error responses: `{"errors": [...]}` wrapper.
-    - **OpenAPI Definition Style:** The `data` wrapper for request bodies should be defined *inline* within the OpenAPI path definition's `requestBody.content.application/json.schema`, rather than creating separate named wrapper schemas (e.g., `WrappedSignupRequest`).
+    - OpenAPI request wrappers: Defined *inline* in path definitions.
-- **Revised Plan for Signup Error & Broader Rollout:**
+- **Chunked, Backend-First Iterative Plan for Signup Endpoint (Part A):**
-    - **Part A (Signup Endpoint):**
+    - **Chunk A.1: Update OpenAPI & Verify Backend Handler Structure**
-        1. Modify `openapi/v1/paths/auth.yaml` for `/v1/auth/signup` to use an inline `data` wrapper in the `requestBody` schema, referencing the existing flat `SignupRequest` schema for its `data` property.
+        1. Modify `openapi/v1/paths/auth.yaml` for `/v1/auth/signup` `requestBody` to use an inline `data` wrapper referencing `SignupRequest`.
+        2. Verify existing backend `signupHandler` in `cmd/api/auth_handlers.go` already expects this wrapped request structure for unmarshaling.
-        2. Confirm `SignupSuccessResponse` already uses the `data` wrapper (it does).
+        3. Confirm `SignupSuccessResponse` in OpenAPI already uses the `data` wrapper.
+    - **Chunk A.2: Backend Testing & Adjustments for Signup Endpoint**
+        1. Run existing backend tests.
+        2. Update/add tests for signup to ensure they send wrapped requests (if applicable) and, critically, validate that success responses are `{"data": <User>}` and error responses are `{"errors": [...]}`.
+        3. Adjust signup handler's response generation if it doesn't already produce correctly wrapped responses.
+Iterate until tests pass.
+    - **(User Feedback Point after Chunk A.2)**
+    - **Chunk A.3: Frontend Implementation for Signup (Details later)**
-        3. Regenerate frontend types.
+        1. Regenerate frontend types.
-        4. Update frontend `SignupPage.tsx` to send the wrapped request.
+        2. Update `SignupPage.tsx` to send wrapped request.
-        5. Verify backend `signupHandler` (which expects wrapped request) now works correctly.
-        6. Review and add backend tests for signup request unmarshaling (wrapped) and response structure (wrapped).
-    - **Part B (Rollout to Other Endpoints):**
-        1. Identify other POST/PUT/PATCH endpoints with flat request bodies.
-        2. Iteratively apply the same process: update OpenAPI with inline `data` wrapper for requests, regenerate types, update frontend, update backend handler (if it currently expects flat requests), and add/update tests for both request and response structures.
-- This strategy ensures consistency and makes the backend's current expectation for a wrapped signup request the correct target, requiring changes primarily in the OpenAPI spec and frontend.
+        3. Test frontend.
+    - **(User Feedback Point after Chunk A.3)**
+- **Rollout to Other Endpoints (Part B - Future):** Will follow a similar chunked, backend-first, test-driven approach.
+- This iterative strategy allows for focused backend stabilization before frontend changes.

 ## Important Patterns and Preferences (from `.clinerules/`)